fossfreedom/alternative-toolbar/README.md

 Then enable the plugin in the plugins window.

- - Use the keyboard shortcut CTRL+T to toggle the visibility of the main toolbar.
+ - Use the keyboard shortcut CTRL+T to toggle the visibility of the compact/standard toolbar.
  - From the menu use View - Show Toolbar